fatymahmed/Calculator/README.md

 ## Calculator app
-- The project was about a calculator that was built in react.
+- The project is a calculator app that was built in react.

 [Live link](https://friendly-kilby-083c54.netlify.com/)
 ![screenshot](./calculator.png)